Antacids and Why They Work

 Learn about the ingredients in your antacid.

 Most antacids contain at least one of these key ingredients: calcium carbonate, magnesium hydroxide, aluminum hydroxide and/or sodium bicarbonate.
-And while all these ingredients work to neutralize your stomach's acid, it's important to know more about them so you can choose the one that's right for you.2
+While all these ingredients work to neutralize your stomach's acid, it's important to know more about them so you can choose the one that's right for you.2

 Aluminum and magnesium